Garmin Alpha Dog Tracker Review 2026: Best Handheld and Collar Combinations Explained

 That’s where the T 20 fits.

 The T 20 is a tracking-only collar.
 It focuses purely on location.
-It is a bit lighter and slightly more affordable than the TT 25.
-It’s built with the same rugged design, but without the added training features.
+It is a bit lighter and slightly more affordable than the TT 25 while maintaining the same rugged Garmin design.

-Think of it this way.
-If you don’t need to send commands to your dog from half a mile away, paying extra for that ability doesn’t make sense.
-The T 20 keeps things focused and straightforward.
+If you don’t need to send commands to your dog from a distance, paying extra for training features may not make sense.
+The T 20 keeps things simple and focused.

-At this point, once you’ve decided between TT 25 and T 20, you’ve completed half the decision.
-Now comes the part that changes how the entire system feels to use.
+At this point, once you’ve decided between the TT 25 and T 20, you’ve completed half the decision.
+Next comes choosing the handheld that will shape your overall Garmin experience.

 Which Garmin Alpha Dog Tracker Setup Is Best for You?